dataviscourse/tutorials/lectures/lecture-advanced-js.md

   If you look at output of `error` from above example, it adds a trace of function calls which lead to the error.
 We don't have to rely on `error` to do this.
 We can also use a `console.trace` to do similar things without tagging something as a error.
   {% include code.html id="console_trace" file="console_trace.js" code="" js="true" preview="false" %}
 - `console.time` and `console.timeEnd`
-  You can log time using a pair of `time` and `timeEnd` to debug some performace issue of timing dependant bug.
+  You can log time using a pair of `time` and `timeEnd` to debug some performance issue of timing dependent bug.
   {% include code.html id="console_time" file="console_time.js" code="" js="true" preview="false" %}
 - `console.memory`
   You can use `memory` object to see the current heap size and memory usage of your application.
 Just go to the console and type `console.memory` to see details like `heapLimit`, `totalHeapSize` and `usedHeapSize`. _As of now it only works in Google Chrome.
 Firefox does not have support for this._
 - `console.profile`
   You can use `console.profile` and `console.profileEnd` to trigger recording of performance and memory profile of browser actions.
-This can be analysed in browser's profile/performance tabs.
+This can be analyzed in browser's profile/performance tabs.
 - `console.count`
   In a case of recurring function or code, you can use `console.count()` to keep count of how many times your code is read.
   {% include code.html id="console_count" file="console_count.js" code="" js="true" preview="false" %}
 - `console.assert`
-  You can use `console.assert(condition, msg)` to log something when the condition is falsy.
+  You can use `console.assert(condition, msg)` to log something when the condition is falsey.
 This is useful to do conditional logging without using `if-else` blocks in your code
   {% include code.html id="console_assert" file="console_assert.js" code="" js="true" preview="false" %}
 - `console.group`
   After writing so many logs, you might want to organize them.
 A small and useful tool for that is the console.group() & console.groupEnd().
 Using console group, your console logs are grouped together, while each grouping creates another level in the hierarchy.
 Calling groupEnd reduces one.
 You can also label these groups.